 22. The Jordan B. Peterson Podcast

 Dr. Jordan B. Peterson has a degree in psychology.
 He is a clinical psychologist and a professor at the University of Toronto.
 As an Internet figure, he is most famous for his YouTube channel, which features his public lectures and interviews.

-The podcast is a pure audio counterpart to his YouTube videos.
+The Jordan B. Peterson Podcast is a pure audio counterpart to his YouTube videos.
 He usually talks about philosophical and psychological topics, such as the connection of science to religion, the interrelation between motivation, emotion, and cognition, and the nature of human personality.